Fluoxetine: Environmental effects

 Fluoxetine has been detected in aquatic ecosystems, especially in North America.
 There is a growing body of research addressing the effects of fluoxetine (among other SSRIs) exposure on non-target aquatic species.

 In 2003, one of the first studies addressed in detail the potential effects of fluoxetine on aquatic wildlife; this research concluded that exposure at environmental concentrations was of little risk to aquatic systems if a hazard quotient approach was applied to risk assessment.
 However, they also stated the need for further research addressing sub-lethal consequences of fluoxetine, specifically focusing on study species' sensitivity, behavioural responses, and endpoints modulated by the serotonin system.

 Fluoxetine – similar to several other SSRIs – induces reproductive behavior in some shellfish at concentrations as low as 10^{-10} M, or 30 parts per trillion.

-Since 2003, a number of studies have reported fluoxetine-induced impacts on a number of behavioural and physiological endpoints, inducing antipredator behaviour, reproduction, and foraging at or below field-detected concentrations.
+Since 2003, several studies have reported fluoxetine-induced impacts on many behavioural and physiological endpoints, inducing antipredator behaviour, reproduction, and foraging at or below field-detected concentrations.
 However, a 2014 review on the ecotoxicology of fluoxetine concluded that, at that time, a consensus on the ability of environmentally realistic dosages to affect the behaviour of wildlife could not be reached.
 At environmentally realistic concentrations, fluoxetine alters insect emergence timing.
 Richmond et al., 2019 find that at low concentrations it accelerates emergence of Diptera, while at unusually high concentrations it has no discernable effect.